telekom/wikipedia-22-12-de-dpr/README.md

 While we generte the context passages we limit the length of them.
 The length is measured with the tokenizer of [`deepset/gbert-base`](https://huggingface.co/deepset/gbert-base).
 We limit the maximum token count to 270.
-A histogram of the token counts can be found below:
+A histogram of the context token counts can be found below:

 ![Histogram of token counts](https://raw.githubusercontent.com/telekom/wikipedia-22-12-de-dpr/main/img/context_token_count_histogram.png)

 ### Questions

-It has a total of 786,353 questions.
+The dataset has a total of 786,353 questions.
 That is an average of 5.84 questions per context.
 We have a maximum of 6 questions per context.